 A short while later, the bus' android voice announced we'd reached Stratford Station, and the shops.
 A scrum ensued as every single person on the bus rushed to the exit en masse.
 I squeezed out into the strains of a Peruvian panpipe band playing along to an amped-up Bontempi drum track, giving East London's busiest transport hub a mystic Eldorado feel, topped up with mischievous school kids doing piss-take tribal dancing to the ambient pampas pipes.

-Westfield loomed at the end of the bridge like the Ziggurat in ancient Babylon, ringed by a moat that was the flow of transport infrastructure – tube lines, overground trains, sliproads for double deckers.
-It glistened, it sparkled, lit up like a well-wrapped gift; competing towers jostled for your eye behind the citadel walls: the green letters "M&S" bigger than the Victorian house I live in, a casino, a 20-storey Holiday Inn – an actual hotel inside a shopping centre.
+Westfield loomed at the end of the bridge like the Ziggurat in ancient Babylon, ringed by a moat that was the flow of transport infrastructure—tube lines, overground trains, sliproads for double deckers.
+It glistened, it sparkled, lit up like a well-wrapped gift; competing towers jostled for your eye behind the citadel walls: the green letters "M&S" bigger than the Victorian house I live in, a casino, a 20-story Holiday Inn—an actual hotel inside a shopping center.
 People took photos of it on their smartphones as we approached; it was monstrous, a marvel; I was both excited and a little bit scared.

 READ ON MOTHERBOARD: What Rising Rents Mean for London's Tech City

-Once inside, fairy lights shimmered on a shop called "Celeb Boutique"; a full moon glowed dreamily on the O2 shop's massive plasma display; the centrepiece of the Samsung store was a three-piece sofa around the biggest flatscreen telly I've ever seen, while pumping house music made the surfaces and the floor reverberate like the nightclubs of my memories.
+Once inside, fairy lights shimmered on a shop called "Celeb Boutique"; a full moon glowed dreamily on the O2 shop's massive plasma display; the centerpiece of the Samsung store was a three-piece sofa around the biggest flatscreen TV I've ever seen, while pumping house music made the surfaces and the floor reverberate like the nightclubs of my memories.
 It could have been two in the morning, or two in the afternoon, any season, any day of the week.
-An overlit, hermetically sealed domain that could be anywhere – that could have been built on the surface of Moon for all anyone knew.
+An overlit, hermetically sealed domain that could be anywhere—that could have been built on the surface of the moon for all anyone knew.
 Mars will probably have a Westfield by 2050, the crossroads and the focus of life for that first generation of new world pioneers.

-I reached The Apple Store, a big metallic box full of tablets on wooden desks.
+I reached the Apple Store, a big metallic box full of tablets on wooden desks.
 The boy in the daft glasses had no idea what was wrong with my computer.
 The Mac ninjas were all booked up today.
 The boy told me I had to email them to book an appointment online.
 "But my computer's broke.
 That's why I came here on foot," I growled.
-He hastily booked me an appointment for a fortnight's time.
-His helpful advice was I was running a very old programme (six years old), but I could buy a new one off him now that might fix the problem (£89).
-After resisting the urge to hurl the kid into one of the huge hi-definition screens showing swirling hyperreal vomit, I lobbed the useless, antiquated, soiled-white machine back over my shoulder and scuttled off down the theatrical curving swoop of the mall's central arcade, a cross between Regent Street and the X-Factor set, where inescapable corporate RnB piped too loudly and all the teenagers' directional haircuts looked CGI'd.
+He hastily booked me an appointment for two weeks later.
+His helpful advice was I was running a very old program (six years old), but I could buy a new one off him now that might fix the problem ($138).
+After resisting the urge to hurl the kid into one of the huge hi-definition screens, I lobbed the useless, antiquated, soiled-white machine back over my shoulder and scuttled off down the theatrical curving swoop of the mall's central arcade, a cross between Regent Street and the X-Factor set, where inescapable corporate RnB piped too loudly and all the teenagers' directional haircuts looked CGI'd.